 Director Joachim Trier brings surprising lightness to heavy themes, crafting a film that feels lived-in rather than performed.

-Nora and Agnes reunite with their father, Gustav, a once-renowned director who offers Nora a role in his comeback film.
-When Nora turns it down, he gives her part to an eager Hollywood star.
+Sisters Nora and Agnes reunite with their estranged father, the charismatic Gustav, a once-renowned director who offers stage actress Nora a role in what he hopes will be his comeback film.
+When Nora turns it down, she soon discovers he has given her part to an eager young Hollywood star.
+Suddenly, the two sisters must navigate their complicated relationship with their father — and deal with an American star dropped right into the middle of their complex family dynamics.

 View Details